pranav-sankhe/Modelling-the-fringing-effects-and-other-parasitic-effects-of-short-channel-hemts/README.md

+---
+layout: post
+comments: true

+title: Working of a Digital Light Processing Projector
+excerpt: Describing the internals and working mechanism, as found in the How Things Work session
+author: Pranav Sankhe
+category: [Informative]
+tags: [Light Processing]

+header-img: /images/cover.jpg

+---

 # Modelling the fringing effects and other parasitic effects and their impact on High Electron Mobility Transistors

 To get started lets brush over some basics of mosfet.
 Mosfets (metal oxide semiconductor field effect transistor) are electronic devices used to amplify or switch electrical signals.